Soccer in Canada: 2010–present

 On June 13, 2018, Canada, Mexico and United States joint bid was chosen to co-host the 2026 FIFA World Cup 69 votes ahead of Morocco 134–65 at the FIFA Congress in Moscow.
-Canada will host 10 matches in Vancouver and Toronto.
 The first match of the inaugural season of the Canadian Premier League took place between Forge FC and York9 FC at Tim Hortons Field on April 27, 2019, and resulted in a 1–1 draw.

 On August 6, 2021, the women's side won their first Olympic gold medal, at the 2020 Summer Olympics.

 On March 27, 2022, the men's side defeated Jamaica 4–0 on Matchday 13 to qualify for the 2022 FIFA World Cup.
 This ended a 36-year drought since the first time Canada played in the FIFA World Cup, in 1986.
 In the tournament, as part of Group F, Canada suffered three defeats again, being 1–0 for Belgium, 4–1 for Croatia (in which he scored his first goal in the tournament's history, with Alphonso Davies) and 2–1 for Morocco.

+A national domestic women's soccer league, the Northern Super League, was launched in 2025.

+BMO Field during the 2026 FIFA World Cup.

-Canada will co-host the 2026 FIFA World Cup, along with the United States and Mexico.
+Canada co-hosted the 2026 FIFA World Cup, along with the United States and Mexico.
+13 matches were held at BMO Field in Toronto and BC Place in Vancouver.
+In the tournament, Canada earned its first group-stage point, a World Cup match win, and a knockout-round win.
+The team faced Morocco in the round of 16 and were defeated 3–0.